-MIAAFOXBOROUGH, Mass. – The road to the Massachusetts Interscholastic Athletic Association (MIAA) Football Championships will again end in Foxborough, as Gillette Stadium hosts the state championship games for an eighth consecutive year on Saturday, Dec.
-6. Last season, for the first time in MIAA high school football history, all championship games were played on one field in a single day.
+FOXBOROUGH, Mass. – The road to the Massachusetts Interscholastic Athletic Association (MIAA) Football Championships presented by Cross Insurance will end in Foxborough, as Gillette Stadium hosts the state championship games for a ninth consecutive year on Saturday, Dec.
+5. This will be the third consecutive season that all MIAA high school football championship games are played on one field in a single day.

-This season marked the second year of the MIAA Football Playoff Format, where 160 teams qualified for the tournament with the goal of playing for a state title on a professional field made famous by champions.
+Under the current MIAA Football Playoff Format, 144 teams qualified for the tournament with the goal of playing for a state title in a professional, state-of-the-art facility made famous by champions.
 After the thrill of more than 100 playoff football games across the state in a span of four weeks, only 12 teams remain.
-Those teams will compete in one of the most exciting, action-packed days on the annual New England football calendar when they take the Gillette Stadium field for their respective division’s state title.
+Those teams will compete in one of the most exciting, action-packed days of football in New England when they take the Gillette Stadium field for their respective division’s state title.

-Adding to the excitement will be thousands of cheering fans, cheerleaders, school bands and special guests, as the Kraft family donates use of Gillette Stadium for the eighth consecutive season.
+Adding to the excitement will be thousands of cheering fans, cheerleaders and school bands as the Kraft family donates use of Gillette Stadium for the ninth consecutive season.
 State championship participants and their fans will be treated to an NFL-caliber game presentation with music and replays on the stadium’s high-definition video boards.
 Kraft Sports Production will produce a live television broadcast of all six games.
 The Kraft family will cover costs for the event.

 *Game times are approximate, starting 15 minutes after conclusion of the previous game